 Fabriano Artistico NOT Watercolor Paper | 200gsm, 300gsm, 640gsm | Medium (NOT) |

-It’s worth mentioning that if you decide to draw on a warmer paper, one with a creamy tint, it’s trickier to make accurate reproductions.
+It’s worth mentioning that if you decide to draw on tinted paper, it’s trickier to make accurate reproductions.
 If you print in grayscale, the paper will scan as a grey tone.
-This will need editing out and in the process, you might lose some finer detail.
+This will need editing out and in the process, you might lose some fine details.

 What Does the Paper Weight Mean?